WrestleMania 41: Raw

 New WWE Women's Tag Team Champions Becky Lynch and Lyra Valkyria lost their titles to Liv Morgan and Raquel Rodriguez in a rematch, causing Lynch to turn on Valkyria post-match.
 The following week, Lynch revealed that she was the one who attacked Bayley, and she also stated that she attacked Valkyria because of Valkyria's friendship with Bayley, whom Lynch had numerous problems in recent years.
 Valkyria interrupted, wanting to fight Lynch on that night's episode, however, Lynch declined.
 Valkyria then decided to defend her Women's Intercontinental Championship against Lynch at Backlash, which Lynch accepted.

 After a five-year absence, Rusev returned to WWE as part of the Raw brand.

-New World Tag Team Champions The New Day (Kofi Kingston and Xavier Woods) were challenged by Alpha Academy (Akira Tozawa and Otis), however, the match never occurred due to a returning Rusev attacking both teams, turning heel in the process.
+New World Tag Team Champions The New Day (Kofi Kingston and Xavier Woods) were challenged by Alpha Academy (Akira Tozawa and Otis), however, the match never occurred due to a returning Rusev attacking both teams, re-establishing himself as a heel in the process.
 Women's World Champion Iyo Sky was challenged to a match by NXT Women's Champion Stephanie Vaquer only for NXT's Giulia and Roxanne Perez to interrupt the match and attack both women.
 Vaquer and Sky were then saved by Rhea Ripley, who seemingly wanted another Women's World Championship match.
 Ripley would go on to challenge Sky for the title at the all-women's event Evolution, where Naomi cashed in her Money in the Bank contract, which she won at Money in the Bank in June, as the match was in progress and defeated Sky and Ripley to win the championship.

 New Intercontinental Champion Dominik Mysterio successfully defended his championship against Penta with the help from a returning JD McDonagh.
 A match between McDonagh and Penta was scheduled for the May 5 episode, which was won by Penta, who was subsequently scheduled to face Mysterio for the title at Backlash.